TUT-ASI/leon3-grlib-gpl-mirror/designs/leon5-xilinx-kcu105/README.txt

 * Synthesis should be done using Vivado 2019.2 or newer.
 For newer versions, the MIG and SGMII projects may need to be updated.

-* This design has GRFPU enabled by default.
-If your release doesn't contain GRFPU, it has to be disabled in order to build the design.

 * The DDR4 controller is implemented with Xilinx MIG IP and runs off the 300 MHz clock.
 The DDR4 memory runs at 1200 MHz.
   The calibration procedures are handled by a Microblaze